Foot Arch Type

 It will not be surprising if you trip while wearing ballerina flats.
-Flat-footed people usually have trouble with shoes that have no heels as they tend to over-pronation their steps.
-You will not, however, need shoes that have a lot of cushions if you have a flat foot but choose footwear that has less space on the sole and good arch support.
+Flat-footed people usually have trouble with shoes with no heels as they tend to over-pronate their steps.
+However, you will not need shoes that have a lot of cushions if you have a flat foot but choose footwear that has less space on the sole and good arch support.

-At least 18 million adults over the age of 21 are considered to be flat-footed.
+At least 18 million adults over the age of 21 are flat-footed.
 The common problems usually associated with flat feet include knee pain, bunions, and posterior tibial muscle tendonitis.

-To decrease your risk of suffering from these ailments, it is important to maintain your weight within the normal range.
-Performing exercises to strengthen the muscles and connective tissues in your lower legs can help prevent your foot from rolling over.
+To decrease your risk of suffering from these ailments, maintain your weight within the normal range.
+Performing exercises to strengthen your lower legs' muscles and connective tissues can help prevent your foot from rolling over.
 It is also advisable to wear specialized orthotics for fallen arches and ensure that your footwear has adequate padding and cushion for better foot support.

 Bear in mind that your foot arch might change when you are pregnant or because of ageing.
 Hence, you will need to go shoe shopping regularly, especially if your favourite pair has become uncomfortable to wear.

 If you quote information from this page in your work, then the reference for this page is:

 Joe Fleming is the President at ViveHealth.com.
 Passionate about healthy lifestyles and living a full life, he enjoys sharing and expressing these interests through his writing.
 To inspire others and fight ageism, Joe writes to help people of all backgrounds and ages overcome life's challenges.
 His work ranges from articles on wellness, holistic health, and ageing to social narratives, motivational pieces, and news stories.
 For Joe, helping others is vital.